How To Use Behavioural Science To Boost Conversions

 The psychologists Daniel Kahneman and Amos Tversky have shown that the mind works at two levels.
 System 1 is our fast, intuitive, emotional and largely automatic brain which is continuously running in the background.
 It also largely steers our other level of thinking, System 2.
 This is a slow, analytical, and deliberative brain.

-We use System 2 for self-control and cognitive effort, such as resolving complex problems and mental maths.
-However, because System 2 quickly depletes a shared pool of cognitive energy we use it sparingly and so we rely on System 1 for most simple decisions.
+We use System 2 for self-control and cognitive effort, resolving complex problems and mental maths.
+However, because System 2 quickly depletes a shared pool of cognitive energy we use it sparingly.
+We rely on System 1 for most simple decisions.

 This concept of the mind has been further supported by Professor Gerald Zaltman whose research suggests that up to 95% of our purchase decisions are made by our non-conscious brain.
 Roger Dooley also makes the point in the book The Growth Strategy That’s Being Ignored.

 “Today, there are many poorly optimised websites that even elementary CRO approaches can help.
-Once the basics are fixed, though, more sophisticated approaches will be needed to keep improving conversion rates.
-A key part of these better tactics will be to focus on the customer’s non-conscious decision-making using brain and behavioural science.”
-Roger Dooley, Founder at Dooley Direct LLC – (from The Growth Strategy That’s Being Ignored).
+Once the basics are fixed, more sophisticated approaches will be needed to keep improving conversion rates.
+A key part of these better tactics will be to focus on the customer’s non-conscious decision-making using brain and behavioural science”.

 Implications for CRO: